chof747/kicad-project-template/README.md

 # kicad-project-template
 Template for a KiCad Project

+This project provides an empty KiCad project with all the settings for a JCLPCB project

+## Setup

+run the ```initialize.sh``` script which does the following:

+  - Renaming the project files from KiCad

 ## ToDos

 - integrate setup script for a new electronics project which provides
+  - Add the template repository as another upstream
   - Renaming and basic description
   - Updating this ReadMe
-  - Renaning the project files from KiCad
-  - Add the template repositiry as another upstream

-- create a basic KiCad Project within, which provides the standard settings for JLCPCB